 What do children tend to like?
 They tend to like animals and what is the state bird?
 Well it’s the brown thrasher.
 We decided to come up with two birds, a boy and girl.
 They can fly around the state and they’ll introduce you to the state butterfly, the state freshwater fish, the state saltwater fish, the state mammal, and so forth.
 And all the state animals make appearances in different sections in the book, so that’s the fun and engaging part of it.

 When I worked with the illustrator and the Press, we storyboarded.
 Augusta is known for what: the masters golf tournament.
 So we decided to put the birds on a golf course.
 And they have golf clubs and they have golf shoes and they have caps on.
-When we get to Dahlonega, what is Dahlonega known for: the sight of the first gold rush.
+When we get to Dahlonega, what is Dahlonega known for: the site of the first gold rush.
 So now the birds have miner’s hats and picks and they’re going out there and searching for gold.
 We’ve had fun taking the animals and kind of anthropomorphizing them, and putting them to do things they wouldn’t, thing they can’t do.
 When we get to Lake Lanier for example, they’re zippin’ around on jet skis.
 That’d be fun for kids.
 So we were trying to figure out how to take these animals and put them in a way that young readers will say “I want to look at a picture of a bird riding on a jet ski, that would be kind of fun.”

 [CW] What tips can you give to aspiring children’s books authors?